dreeeamcatcher/portfolio/README.md

 # [Project 1: Data Science Heart Disease Classifier](https://github.com/dreeeamcatcher/heart_disease_classification)

 For this example project I built a heart disease classifier to identify whether or not patients have heart disease, given their clinical parameters.
 The real project could be useful for doctors to determine the risk of the presence of the disease by conducting a preliminary examination of the patient.
-They could use it like simple web-app, where the results of the patient's examination will be filled.
+They could use it like simple web application, where they will fill in the information from the examination of patients and get the probability of occurrence / presence of the disease.

 I was able to get the model to predict the heart disease with 84.5% accuracy after tuning with `RandomSearchCV` and `GridSearchCV`.
 And that's using only 303 samples in our dataset.
 To get these results I used **Logistic Regression**, **KNN** and **Random Forest** models.